 “You’ve got it all squared away.
 You get to the dealership to close the deal, and all of a sudden, ‘Oh my gosh.
 I can’t believe it, someone just came in and bought that car, but we have another one here that actually has a few better features on it, and it’s just the color you wanted, and it’s only gonna cost you $20 more per month,’” Gillis said.

 If this happens to you, be prepared to walk away from the dealership as they’re likely just trying to weasel more money out of you.

 Get an inspection from an independent mechanic

-If you’re buying a used car, whether at a dealer or from someone you found on Craigslist, you should absolutely get an inspection first.
-Everyone has heard horror stories about buying a lemon (or worse, been the person who bought the faulty car).
+If you’re buying a used car, whether at a dealership or from someone you found on Craigslist, you should absolutely get an inspection first.
+Everyone has heard horror stories about buying a lemon (or worse, being the person who bought the faulty car).
 The seller will surely tell you that the car is in perfect shape, but how do you really know?
 Getting an auto inspection by an independent mechanic is perhaps one of the best ways to protect yourself.

 Try before you buy